log-ox/log-ox.github.io/index.md

 -->

 ## Registration
-Are you interested in attending LoGOX?
+Are you interested in attending LoGox?
 Please register with this [form](https://forms.gle/U6vNbG6SwYQ362278).

 ## Contact

-For any inquiries or questions about logAMS, please feel free to get in touch with our organising team.
+For any inquiries or questions about loGox, please feel free to get in touch with our organising team.

 ## Organisation ##